jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_welcome.md

     </div>

-{% include tip.html content="See the collections used by Spotlight Enterprise to monitor Analysis Services connections: [Collections][analysisservices_collections]." %}
+{% include tip.html content="The collections used by Spotlight Enterprise to monitor Analysis Services connections are documented at: [Collections](analysisservices_collections.html)." %}